 - The CDC has also published a report on the number of cases and the spread of the disease, which will be updated every business day at noon.

 - Additionally, the CDC has prepared the COVIDView report to provide a weekly surveillance of the U.S. COVID-19 activity, including studies, COVID-19 cases, variants, testing and vaccination status, hospitalizations, and deaths.

 New Laws & Business Resources

-- The White House has published The President’s Coronavirus Guidelines for America, as well as several Executive Orders related to the Coronavirus Pandemic which can be found on the Presidential Actions page.
+- The White House has published The National Strategy for the COVID-19 Response and Pandemic Preparedness, as well as several Executive Orders related to the Coronavirus Pandemic which can be found on the Presidential Actions page.

 Families First Coronavirus Response Act (FFCRA)